-Reported at an 80% confidence level.
+^{} Reported at an 80% confidence level.

 e.
-Processing of Bankrupt and Defunct Self-Insured Employer Claims Under A.R.S. §23- 966
+Processing of Insolvency/Bankrupt Claims Under A.R.S. §23-966

-The Special Fund is responsible for continuing workers' compensation benefits for claimants of bankrupt and defunct self-insured employers.
-The following are the estimated reserves for those claims as of June 30, 2015 at an approximate 80% confidence level:
+The Special Fund is responsible for continuing workers' compensation benefits for claimants insured by bankrupt self-insured employers.
+The estimated reserves, in thousands, as of June 30, 2016, was \$6,271 thousand.
+The Special Fund remains liable for the administration and payment of the bankrupt self-insured employer claims.